numberMumbler/numbermumbler.github.io/about/index.md

 fa: fa-coffee
 ---

+Hi.
+I'm David Janke.
 I'm a senior-level software developer, working mostly on web sites and web services.
 Currently, my interest is in integrating AI and machine learning into mainstream, line-of-business applications.
 I'm also grinding my way through a Master's in CS at Georgia Tech.

-If you stop me on the street and hand me a laptop, I could bang out code in any of the following languages:
+If you stop me on the street and hand me a laptop, I can bang out an application in any of the following languages:

 - C#
 - Python
 - JavaScript

+I'm also pretty familiar with these:

+- Rust
+- R
 - Clojure
-- Rust (well, not yet by hopefully soon)
+- F#
+- Java
+- PowerShell
+- PHP
+- XSLT

 Here's how to get ahold of me: